Skip to main content

 Site security audit

-We review entrances, perimeter, movement of people, processes and links to technology.
-The result is a practical report with priorities and recommended next steps.
+We review entrances, the perimeter, people movement, procedures and links to technology.
+The audit produces a practical report with priorities and recommended next steps.

 What the audit covers